hoplaahei/hoplaahei.github.io/_posts/2015-01-17-opensuse-installation.md

 Under `Advanced` of Firefox `Preferences`, I check 'Use autoscrolling' as this prevents me accidentally middle clicking on a page and activating the stupid clipboard URL load.

+## Why you should use a Display Manager

+I like to autologin without entering a password.
+One thing I see a lot on Linux forums is users getting berrated for asking how to autologin to a display manager.
+The typical response is, "there is no point in using a login manager if you're going to bypass it?".
+This is not true, as the login/display manager does other things such as interface with `policykit` to enable `ACLs` (modern nix permissions), so we don't need to mess around with permissions the old way.
+But if you insist, here is the hackish way to bypass using a display manager and still autologin to X...

 ## X Autologin Without Display Manager

 Disable the current display manager in `/etc/sysconfig/displaymanager`: